labcodes/django-react-boilerplate/README.EN.md

 $ django-admin startproject project .
 ```

-Besides the structure already created by Django we are going to create two more directories: `assets` will hold the static files and `templates` will receive the landing page's HTML.
+Besides the structure already created by Django, we are going to create two more directories: `assets` will hold the static files and `templates` will receive the landing page's HTML.

 ```
 $ mkdir assets templates